Julia-i18n/julia-i18n/README.md

 - [ ] Add and update references of this organization to the Julia website.
 - [ ] Create a logo.
+- [ ] Create a new gitter chat room or transfer the old one over here.